 So far in our camping guide of Texas, we’ve highlighted a lot of great campsites.
-We’ve listed some of our community’s favourite campsites in each of the regions of Texas.
+We’ve listed some of our community’s favorite campsites in each of the best state parks for camping in Texas.
 We’ve given an insight into some of the top primitive campsites and beach campsites.

 The Trade Offs Involved in Free Camping in Texas

-There are obviously trade offs involved in seeking out free camping in Texas.
+There are obviously trade-offs involved in seeking out free camping in Texas.
 When you stay in private campgrounds or state-run parks you have access to certain amenities.

 In free camping, you are taken off the beaten track.
 This usually amounts to a lot more effort but more adventure also.

 The decision to go free camping also requires that you have a certain amount of knowledge of the lands you stay in.
-Anywhere in the US, the land is managed by a wide variety of national, state, and local governments.
+Anywhere in the US, including Texas, the land is managed by a wide variety of national, state, and local governments.

-If you pull up somewhere and think that no one will care, you will often be mistaken.
+If you pull up somewhere far away from everything else and think that no one will care, you will often be mistaken.
 You need to be well versed on where you should and should not stay.
 You don’t want your free camping trip to become your illegal camping trip.

 A Few Things to Consider Before Setting up Camp

 The first is that no matter where you stay, you are most likely going to be subject to time restrictions.
-Usually this means you can only stay up to 14 days in one place.
+Usually, this means you can only stay up to 14 days in one place.
 Try to find out the precise restrictions for whenever you end up pitching your tent to avoid any issues.

 The second point is to make sure you abide by the Leave No Trace Principles.
-You will have to take all trash away with you.
+You must take all trash away with you.
 This is definitely one to consider.

 How Do I Find Places To Camp Legally?

-Texas would only comply if they were allowed keep most of the unsettled land owned by Republic of Texas.
+Texas would only comply if they were allowed to keep most of the unsettled land owned by the Republic of Texas.
 This means that on most stretches of land, you are on the property of others.

-However, below are three ways to find legal spots for free, or next to free, camping in Texas.
+However, below are three ways to find legal spots for free, or next to free, camping in Texas:

 There are over 47 Wildlife Management Areas, encompassing some 714,094 acres of land.
 21 of these WMAs offer overnight camping.
-A full list of those sites can be found here.
+It’s important to note that some WMAs in Texas don’t offer parking for RVs.
+A full list of WMA camping sites can be found here.